My friends called me “Thunder Thighs” from the age of 12, and after that, I spent most of my life hiding my legs from EVERYONE until I met my husband.

 That diagnosis led to a more direct path that made sense in finding lasting health.
 I’ve stumbled along the way, but I continue to get educated and live a full life anyway.

-These are my daughters, Amber and Ariel.
+These are my daughters.

 We’re all creative and artists and believe in making a difference.